Products and Services

 What is a Softphone?

-Click here to download the application.
-If you need any assistance with your PHONE LOGIN credentials, please email us at telecom@mcmaster.ca
+2. Need Login Help?
+If you require assistance with your PHONE LOGIN credentials, please email us at telecom@mcmaster.ca.

 My desk phone says username and password?
 What do I do?: You need the extension (as the username) and a phone password (this is not your voicemail password) to log in to the set.